MikaMohd/Project-4-Group-7/README.md

 ![image](https://github.com/MikaMohd/Project-4-Group-7/assets/115905663/b1760986-6326-44f8-8fbf-0cebd815111b)

 Looking at the ages of the dataset measured against the charges incurred, we can see a steady trend of increased costs as the participants increase in age.
 We were able to distinctively see that there are three mysterious sections splitting the data points.
-We attempted to due some further analysis, but were not able to identify if those sections belonged to a third dimension in the data.
+We attempted to do some further analysis, but were not able to identify if those sections belonged to a third dimension in the data.

 ### Columns Closely Related to `charges`